mlanza/seqkit/README.md

 Pronounced "seekit," it's a toolkit for Logseq.
 As a general rule, composable command-line tools are preferred to MCP tools because they're avalable to humans and agents alike.
 It's easier to wrap a command-line tool as an MCP server, than the reverse.

 Your commonplace book is a near perfect spot for keeping the sort of knowhow an agent needs to thrive.
 It provides an excellent store for skills.
-Any page tagged `Skills` with a `description` property is readily available to an agent.
+Any page tagged `Skills` with a `description` property describing the skill is ready to go.

 Use `notes` to: